sebastianmgwozdz/Shortest-Path/README.md

 # Shortest-Path
-Application made while learning Dijkstra / A* algorithms.
-The user sets a starting point, ending point, and obstacles that cannot be crossed.
-The algorithm finds the shortest path between the start and end points, and draws it all out on a grid.

 ![Shortest-Path-Simple-Demo](demo/ShortestPathSimple.gif)

 ![Shortest-Path-Complex-Demo](demo/ShortestPathComplex.gif)

+Shortest Path Visualizer is a visualization of the shortest possible path between two specified points in a 2D grid

+* Calculates shortest path using Dijkstra/A* algorithms

+* Color-codes and displays all traversed squares

+* Provides ability to place obstacles affecting algorithm's behavior

+* Tools Used: Java, JavaFX